justinjest/python-essentials/assignments/01IntroToPython.md

 ### **Task 7: Student Scores, Using `**kwargs`**

 - Create a function called student_scores.
 It takes one positional parameter and an arbitrary number of keyword parameters.
-The positional parameter is either "best" or "average".
+The positional parameter is either "best" or "mean".
 If it is "best", the name of the student with the higest score is returned.
-If it is "average", the average score is returned.
+If it is "mean", the average score is returned.
 - As you are using `**kwargs`, your function can access a variable named `kwargs`, which is a dict.
 The next lesson explains about dicts.
 What you need to know now is the following:
    - A dict is a collection of key value pairs.
    - You can iterate through the dict as follows: